 How to get to Hanoi

-Fly – There are a few direct international flights to Ho Chi Minh City, with most people using Ho Chi Minh City, Singapore, Hong Kong or Bangkok as a stop over.
+Fly – There are a few direct international flights to Hanoi, with most people using Ho Chi Minh City, Singapore, Hong Kong or Bangkok as a stopover.
 Once at the Hanoi Noi Bai International airport, you can take the public bus 17 from outside the arrivals hall to Long Bien Bus station on the edge of the Old Quarter.
 This can take up to 90 minutes.
 Airport Taxis cost around $20 USD from the airport to hotel, at the terminal look out for the official taxi drivers wearing bright yellow jackets.
 Vietnam Airlines offer a minibus from airport to Hanoi’s city centre and vice versa, leaving every half hour costing $3 USD.
 Jetstar also offer an airport bus from 206 Tran Quang Khai.

 Bus – There are several private companies offering day and sleeper buses between Hanoi and various other cities of Vietnam and South East Asia; a popular route is from Siem Reap to Hanoi.
 You should always book these through your hotel or directly from the bus terminal to make sure you are not overcharged.

-Train – Trains across the south coast of Vietnam can be found, offering both hard and soft seats and sleepers and all start and end at Hanoi Train Station.
-These trains can connect you to Hue, Da Nang, Nha Trang and Ho Chi Minh City.
+Train – Trains to Hanoi and across the south coast of Vietnam can be found, offering both hard and soft seats and sleepers, and all start and end at Hanoi Train Station.
+These trains can connect you to Hue, Da Nang, Nha Trang, and Ho Chi Minh City.
 An array of private trains are also available to and from Sapa (Lao Cai).
 Trains to China and Hong Kong are also available from Tran Quy Cap Station, to be booked in advance; please note Chinese Visas can not be applied for on arrival, they must be done in advance of arrival.

 How to get around Hanoi

-Some choose to cycle around Hanoi to avoid the traffic, but be careful of these roads; very little regards for road safety is given in Vietnam.
+Some choose to cycle around Hanoi to avoid the traffic, but be careful of these roads; very little regard for road safety is given in Vietnam.
 Renting scooters in Vietnam is relatively easy and affordable, we recommend sticking to scooters to use outside of the cities.